BISCodeRepo/NovoRank/README.md

 model_save_name|String|Save path and h5 file name for  trained model|Train|
 result_name|String|Save path and csv file name for test result|Test|

+"Both" means that it is used in both cases of training and testing.

 ```c
 python run_novorank.py config_run_novorank.txt
 ```